sallywoolweaverSchool/chatGPTRPG/README.md

 # chatGPTRPG

-need to make a .env file with API_KEY = yourkeyhere
+need to make a .env file with API_KEY=yourkeyhere no spaces